ipfs-shipyard/npm-on-ipfs/README.md

 - `--folder` - Name of the directory where the registry gets downloaded to
 - `--blob-store` - Custom blob-store support (must follow [abstract-blob-store]() interface)
 - `--clone` - Download the entire npm (Otherwise it just tries to read)
-- `--ipfs` - Use local IPFS Node (must support the files/mfs API, available from version 0.4.0 onwards)
+- `--ipfs=false` - To not use local IPFS Node (must support the files/mfs API, available from version 0.4.0 onwards)
 - `--port` Listen on the specified port
 - `--host` Listen on the specified port